 Normal levels of SHBG contribute to an optimized hormonal profile, which can improve your general health, lower your risk of certain diseases, and bring improvements in athletic performance and cognitive function.
 What constitutes a healthy level of SHBG will vary significantly on several factors, including your age and gender.

-Normal SHBG levels in males are between 10 and 57 nanomoles per liter (nmol/L), and females between 18 and 144 nmol/L. (1) You might not be too concerned about the exact figures, but it can be useful to know the signs and symptoms associated with abnormally high or low levels of SHBG.
+Normal SHBG levels in males are between 10 and 57 nanomoles per liter (nmol/L), and in females between 18 and 144 nmol/L. (1) You might not be too concerned about the exact figures, but it can be useful to know the signs and symptoms associated with abnormally high or low levels of SHBG.

 How Does SHBG Affect Testosterone Levels?